YonM/Chess1800/README.md

 <br>Pseudo-Legal Move Generator- To generate moves, legality checked if the move is actually used.
 <br>Alpha-Beta - Search algorithm
 <br>Iterative Deepening - Enhancement to Alpha-Beta
-<br>Transposition table - Lookup table for positions for Iterative Deepening.
+<br>Transposition table - Lookup table of positions for Iterative Deepening.
 <br>Zobrist hashing - For the transposition table